 Target Readers with Your Voice

 What voice is appropriate for your readers?
 On my other blog, From Addict 2 Advocate, I’m educating people about addiction and recovery.
-I recently celebrated 28 years in recovery and ran a women’s recovery home for more than 20 years.
-Yes, I know something about recovery, however, I have to be careful that I’m not writing slang-laden blogs or coming across as a know-it-all.
+I recently celebrated 32 years in recovery and ran a women’s recovery home for more than 20 years.
+Yes, I know something about recovery; however, I have to be careful that I’m not writing slang-laden blogs or coming across as a know-it-all.
 Written in this voice, it might just reinforce the badass, hood, druggie culture that some readers fear and loathe or someone who forgot what early recovery was like.

-However, I may use those terms when conducting a group if those participating in the group would relate better to that jargon.
+There are times that I might use those terms when conducting a group if those participating in the group would relate better to that jargon.
 I also need to establish more than street creds, and giving my credentials adds authenticity to what I’m saying.

 Knowing our audiences – whether reader or group participant is critical.
 Remember that our well-defined, recognizable voice is an integral part of the reason that people read our articles as opposed to someone else writing about the same subject.